ahmed217/SSLCommerz-Opencart/README.md

   - A [Sandbox Account](https://developer.sslcommerz.com/registration/ "SSLCommerz Sandbox Registration") or [Live Merchant Account](https://signup.sslcommerz.com/register/ "Merchant Registration")

+### Configuration and usage

+    - Install the extension via the OpenCart Extension Installer (upload the extension/sslcommerz folder as a zipped OCMOD package or place it directly on the server if developing).

+    - Go to Extensions → Extensions → Payments → SSLCommerz → Edit.

+    - Set:

+        - Store ID and Store Password from your SSLCommerz account.

+        - Mode: Sandbox for testing, Live for production.

+        - Order statuses: Paid, Pending, Failed.

+        - Optional: Geo Zone, Minimum Total, Sort Order.

+    - Ensure your store has a valid HTTPS URL accessible by SSLCommerz for IPN callbacks.

 ### Installation Steps:

 Please follow these steps to install the SSLCommerz Payment Gateway extension -